DallanQ/lost_ruins_of_arnak/Manual.md

 ## Your Turn (Page 8)

-Day 8 – Though our eagerness to begin is mixed with a certain amount of trepidation, now is not the time to let our courage fail.
-If there are dangers, well, we came here to confront them.
-To the jungle then, and no delay!

 On your turn, you have several options.
 Your choices will depend on the cards in your hand and the situation on the game board.